arcs-njit-edu/Docs/docs/Running_jobs/job_limitation.md

 - **SUs exhausted**: Once your Service Units are exhausted, you can no longer run your jobs on `standard` or `high` priority but you can still use `low`.

-- **Job preamption**: Jobs running on `low` priority can be preampted by `standard` or `high` priority jobs.
+- **Job preemption**: Jobs running on `low` priority can be preempted by `standard` or `high` priority jobs.

 - **Maintenance**: During the maintenance downtime, logins will be disabled and all the jobs will be held in scheduler.
-If you submit your job before maintenance with a walltime overlapping the maintenance period then also your job will be held by scheduler.
+If you submit your job before maintenance with a walltime overlapping the maintenance period then your job will also be held by scheduler.
 [More info](../faq/faq.md/#maintenance)